Club Wyndham La Cascada is in San Antonio, TX. It had been several years since I was able to go to San Antonio, so I was excited to visit again.

 Day One Travel and Arrival

 Given my distance in Virginia from Texas, a flight was the best way to start this trip.
-I was able to find a round trip flight for under $250 with a modest layover on the way and an even shorter one on the return leg of my trip.
+I was able to find a round-trip flight for under $250 with a modest layover on the way and an even shorter one on the return leg of my trip.

 There are two airports in my area that are fairly close and it ended up that Norfolk International, which is the closest, had the best deal on a flight.

 The flight was long because of the layover of almost 8 hours, but when I landed at San Antonio Airport I was happy to find a nicely laid out airport that is easy to navigate.
 When you land, you see there are 17 gates and both a North and South Concourse.
-This makes it very simple to find your bags, ground transportation and or pick up your rental car.
+This makes it very simple to find your bags, ground transportation, and or pick up your rental car.

 I had booked a rental car in advance, so I was ready to go with a nice car as well.
 I am a guest of TZort for this trip so I am already saving on the great resort, and I was able to get a wonderful deal on a flight.
 The only missing part of the money savings was the car rental.
 Those rates seem to be climbing some.
-But San Antonio, Texas, has so much to do and see the investment in a rental car seemed to really make sense here.
+But San Antonio, Texas, has so much to do, and seeing the investment in a rental car seemed to really make sense here.

 After getting my car, I headed straight for the resort.
 I was ready to get in and get set up, to relax a little after my flight.